 safe travel

-With the unfortunate news of yet another travel company involved in bridge holidays collapsing recently, we wanted to offer some guidance below and reassurance, from a company that has not only traded successfully for over 30 years, but also survived the challenges of the recent pandemic, all while complying fully with UK holiday regulations and improving our own reputation in the process.
+With the unfortunate news that yet another travel company offering bridge holidays has recently collapsed, we wanted to offer some reassurance and guidance.
+As a company that has traded successfully for more than 30 years—and weathered the challenges of the recent pandemic—we continue to comply fully with UK holiday regulations while strengthening our reputation in the process.

 At Bridge Overseas Ltd and Guaranteed Events Ltd, we are proud to operate independently.
-Both companies are owned and managed day-to-day by myself.
-We have no shareholders demanding annual dividends, and we are not tied to larger corporations dictating how we should run our business.
-We do have our own ATOL and TTA bonding and can book flights and packaged holidays, and we can act as a Travel agent and Tour operator and comply with all UK holiday regulations.
+Both companies are owned and managed day-to-day by THE OWNER.
+We have no shareholders pushing for annual dividends and no larger corporation telling us how to run our business.
+We hold our own ATOL licence and TTA bonding, enabling us to book flights and package holidays, and to act as both a travel agent and a tour operator, always in full compliance with UK holiday regulations.

-We look after our clients in all circumstances and aim to deliver premium holidays and service but without premium prices.
+Our approach is simple: we aim to look after our clients in all circumstances and to deliver great-value, fun and friendly holidays—without premium prices.

 How to Check If a Holiday Company is Safe